elemojrise/Robot_Learning_master/README.md

 # Robot_Learning_master
-Master repository for robot learning with Petter Rasmussen and Ole Jørgen Rise
+This repository is used in master thesis for Petter Rasmussen and Ole Jørgen Rise.

+The overarching goal of this framework is to make a robot manipulator able to automatically grasp objects with the use of vision-based deep reinforcement learning.

+## Installation
+The framework has been tested to run with Ubuntu20.04, python3.8. mujoco-py 2.1.2.14 robosuite 1.3.2 and stable_baselines3 1.5.0

-## How to train on Idun
+## Train on Idun

 ### Get custom made .sif file
 If you already have a custom made .sif file jump straight to